Sub Flows & Features

 Display Control

-A feature for peripherals which require the option for the Marshall master to define different types of selection screens on the device before sending the request for a specific price.
-This way, the product selection comes from Nayax's device instead of the peripheral, and is useful in cases in which the peripheral has no screen or way for consumers to select a product on it's end.
+A feature for peripherals that requires the Marshall master to define different selection screens on the device before sending a request for a specific price.
+This way, the product selection comes from Nayax's device instead of the peripheral, and is helpful in cases in which the peripheral has no screen or way for consumers to select a product on it's end.

 More on that in the Display Control page.